Drewcrich/Ad-scripts/scripts/Script_028_tell_me_youre_a_fisherman.md

 - **Target tag rate:** High (designed for tagging)
 - **Compare to:** Scripts 014 (1,936 views), 019 (1,023 views)

-### Why This Script

-Based on analytics:

-✅ Walleye content performs well
-✅ Relatable content drives engagement
-✅ Different format = stands out
-✅ Trend formats have proven viral potential

-**New elements:**

-🆕 Trend participation (first for this channel)
-🆕 No dialogue in main content
-🆕 Quick cut format (6 scenes in 15s)
-🆕 Tag mechanics built in

 ---

-🎬 **Script 028 ready!** This format is designed to go viral through trend participation, relatability, and tag mechanics.
-Let me know if you want any adjustments! 🎣📱
+🎬 **Script 028 ready!** This trend format is designed to go viral through trend participation, relatability, and tag mechanics. 🎣📱